ibmverse/verse-developer/tutorials/tutorials.md

 ---

-## 4. Add Mail Read Action
+## 4. Add Action for Mail Read
 In this section, you will add an action button to the Mail Read View, which, when click, will bring out a separate window with information related to the Mail Read View sent from Verse.
 We will add this extension into the application we created in the last section which currently contains one extension for the Mail Compose View.

 ### Edit applications.json
 1. Open `src/applications.json` in your text editor.

-2. Append the following object into the `extensions` belonging to the app with `app_id`: `com.ibm.verse.actions.sample.mail`, and save the file:
+2. Append the following object into the `extensions` belonging to the application with `app_id`: `com.ibm.verse.actions.sample.mail`, and save the file. __Don't forget to add a comma `,` at the end of the preceding extension before adding your own__.
   ```JavaScript
   {
     "type": "com.ibm.verse.action",